Adrien-Kahn/BlazingHell/README.md

 ### The class `Fire_spot`

-`Fire_spot` class implements the part that download the image befor and after the fire.
+`Fire_spot` class implements the part that download the images befor and after the fire.
 Its main fields are :
 - `lat`: the latitude of the burned spot
 - `lng`: the longitude of the burned spot
 - `date`: the date of the fire